AILAB-CEFET-RJ/rna-cdroput/README.md

 The available argument options are teddy, happy, kaggle and kaggle_bkp.

 ##### Dropout implementation Options [-dp]
 Provide the Droupout implematation class to use.
-In this project we have the particular `A` and `B` Dropout classes.
+In this project we have the particular `ErrorBasedDropoutIR` and `ErrorBasedDropoutZero` Dropout classes.
-Provide ´none´ as argument to disable Dropout layer.
+Provide `none` as argument to disable Dropout layer.
+[ ... describe each impl ... ]

 ##### Scaler implementation Options [-sc]
 Provide the Scaler implematation class to use.
-In this project we have the particular `A` and `B` Scaler classes.
-Provide ´none´ as argument to disable the scaler.
+Provide `none` as argument to disable the scaler.

 ### Run